huchi57/LightFlicker/README.md

 # Unity Light Flicker
 A component to make Unity's Light component flicker by a sequence of alphabets.
 This way of implementing flickering lights is inspired by Valve, which is used in their games like Quake and Half-Life series.

+**:warning: PHOTOSENSITIVE WARNING: This document may contain animated GIFs with flashing images and are hidden by default.
+Click on the foldouts to reveal the original image.**

 <table>
   <tr>
     <td>